mapbox/MapboxStatic.swift/README.md

 To generate a snapshot from a tile set, you’ll need a [map ID](https://www.mapbox.com/help/define-map-id/).
 You can either choose a [Mapbox-maintained tile set](https://www.mapbox.com/api-documentation/#maps) or upload your own to [Mapbox Studio](https://www.mapbox.com/studio/tilesets/).

-You’ll also need an [access token](https://www.mapbox.com/help/define-access-token/) in order to use this library.
+You’ll also need an [access token](https://www.mapbox.com/help/define-access-token/) with the `styles:tiles` scope enabled in order to use this library.
 You can specify your access token inline or by setting the `MGLMapboxAccessToken` key in your application’s Info.plist file.

 ### Basics